microsoft/bobsql/demos/containers/sqlcontainers/readme.md

+In order to run this exercise and the ones in sqlcontainerupdate you must first download the WideWorldImporters backup into this folder.
+You can do this by using the **pullwwi.sh** script.

 1. Run **step1_dockerruncu10.sh** to start a container with SQL Server 2017 CU8.
 This container is called sql2017cu10

 2. Run **step2_dockercopy.sh** to copy the WWI backyup into the container.